-1 between citizens of different more States, (except such as states shall regard Territory or <in &="" a="" a<="" between="" disputes="" state="" td="">Jurisdiction) between a State and</in> Jurisdiction) between a State and Citizen or Citizens of another Citizens of another State, State> between Citizens of different in disputes between different States, and between a State or the states; Citizens thereof and foreign and States, citizens or subjects.
-In in disputes, in which subjects or cases of impeachment, cases citizens of other countries are affecting Ambassadors, other concerned Public Ministers and Consuls, <& in Cases of Admiralty and those in which a State shall Jurisdn> be party, this jurisdiction shall be But this supreme jurisdiction original.
-In all the other cases shall be appellate only, except in before mentioned, it shall be (Cases of Impeachmt. & (in)) appellate, with such exceptions those instances, in which the and under such regulations as the legislature shall make it original.
-Legislature shall make." and the legislature shall organize it."
+United States: to all affecting cases Public Ambassadors, other Ministers Consuls: and to the trial of impeachments of Officers of the United States; to all cases of Admiralty and maritime jurisdiction; to controversies between two or more States, (except such as shall regard Territory Jurisdiction) between a State and Citizens of another State. between Citizens of different States, and between a State or the Citizens thereof and foreign States, citizens or subjects.
+In cases of impeachment, cases affecting Ambassadors, other Public Ministers and Consuls. and those in which a State shall be party, this jurisdiction shall be original.
+In all the other cases before mentioned, it shall be appellate, with such exceptions and under such regulations as the Legislature shall make."

-On August 27 and August 28, 1787, the Convention took up discussion of the Committee's proposed Article X, and ten amendments were approved, indicated below by numbering and underlining:
+On August 27 and August 28, 1787, the Convention took up discussion of the Committee's proposed Article X, and ten amendments were approved, indicated below by numbering and bold-face: 150